synthels/daphne-x86_64/readme.md

 Coming soon!

 # License
-eureka is licensed under the MIT license.
+eureka is licensed under the GPLv3 license.
 See [license](https://github.com/synthels/eureka/blob/master/license) for more details.